Updated February 4, 2021

 Safety Protocol Reminder

-- Independent living residents are scheduled to receive the first dose on January 31 between 3 pm and 9 pm and the second dose on February 21 between 3 pm and 9 pm.
-Information and reminders will be distributed to all residents, staff and responsible parties.
+- Independent living residents are re-scheduled to receive the first dose on Friday, February 5, from 10 am to 4 pm.
+Information about appointment time has been distributed to all residents and responsible parties.

 Please note that the vaccine is not a cure nor does it offer 100% protection from the virus.
+It is intended to prevent serious disease.
 The CDC continues to recommend wearing a mask properly when you are around others, social distancing, and washing your hands frequently.

 Resident Visitation Protocols